gregwell/gregwell/README.md

 - 📌: important project
 - 👋: I'm currently working on
-- 😎: I'm currently focusing om the most
+- 😎: I'm currently focusing on the most

 **Latest university projects:**